 |I had the happy experience of being the minister at the Church in the Forest for eighteen years.
 I have to say it has been the best experience of my professional life.
 A former associate, while visiting me in Pebble Beach, remarked that when I die and go to Heaven from Pebble Beach, I'm simply going to make a lateral move!

 My ministry began in Falkirk, Scotland and later included a teaching post in a theological college in Manchester, England.
 After ten years in the "ivory tower," I began to miss the life of the local church.
 My re-entry into serving as a minister was in one of the toughest parts of the greater Manchester area.
 Later I had the opportunity to pursue doctoral studies in Minneapolis, Minnesota, specializing in the area of Thanatology (the understanding and assisting of people going through grief).
-I put this education to use at Abbott Northwestern Hospital and afterwards took a position as associate minister at Westminster Presbyterian Church in downtown Minneapolis; it was there that I found my Scottish home in America.
+I put this education to use at Abbott Northwestern Hospital and afterward took a position as associate minister at Westminster Presbyterian Church in downtown Minneapolis; it was there that I found my Scottish home in America.
 After a church posting in the East Bay in California, I accepted the position of minister at the Church in the Forest on the campus of Stevenson School in Pebble Beach, where I served as chaplain, teacher and counselor.

 My family consists of my wife, Annah, and between us we share five wonderful grown children and two grandsons.
 I come to the task of ministry wherever it is: a wedding ceremony, hospital call, preaching, memorial services or church administration.
 I can be who I am because of WHOSE I am.